Cielquan/azure-pipelines-template/README.rst

 For this job to work a test reporter id from ``code climate`` is needed (`see here for help. <https://docs.codeclimate.com/docs/finding-your-test-coverage-token#section-regenerating-a-repos-test-reporter-id>`_).
-It is served via Pipline Variables, which you have to set in the pipelines Web-UI settings (`see here for help. <https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=classic%2Cbatch#set-variables-in-pipeline>`_).
+It is served via Pipeline Variables, which you have to set in the pipelines Web-UI settings (`see here for help. <https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=classic%2Cbatch#set-variables-in-pipeline>`_).

 Set a variable called ``CC_TEST_REPORTER_ID`` with the id from ``code climate``.